SendGrid Email Analytics

 This guide covers:

-- Send Your SendGrid Data to Keen IO
+- Send Your SendGrid Data to Keen

 - Test Your Integration